Bipolar disorder is a condition where people experience extreme moods. It was previously known as 'manic depression'.

 People with bipolar disorder experience periods or 'episodes' of:

 - Bipolar disorder I - where people are more likely to experience mania for longer periods of time, as well as depressive episodes and sometimes psychotic symptoms.
+This is the more severe form of bipolar disorder

 - Bipolar disorder II - people generally have shorter, less severe episodes of mania (hypomania) and depressive episodes.
-In between, they may have periods where their mood is relatively normal.
+In between, they may have periods where their mood is relatively normal

 There are also people who experience 'mixed episodes' where they can feel some of the signs and symptoms of both depression and mania.